Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Reinforcement Learning for Optimization

 where \begin{itemize} \item $\pi_{\theta}(\cdot|\bm{x})$ is a distribution over the action space determined by the current state $\bm{x}$. \item $\bm{x}_t \in \mathcal{S}$ denotes the $t^{th}$ step's state and $\mathcal{S}\subset \mathcal{H}_1$ is called the state space. \item $\bm{a}_t \in \mathcal{A}$ denotes the agent's $t^{th}$ action and $\mathcal{A}\subset \mathcal{H}_1$ is called the action space.
 The distribution of $\bm{a}_t$ is $\pi_{\bm{\theta}}(\cdot|\bm{x}_t)$. \item $\mathbb{E}_{\bm{x}_t,\bm{a}_t } \left[ \cdot | \pi_{\bm{\theta}} \right]$ denotes an expectation with respect to $(\bm{x}_t,\bm{a}_t)$, where $(\bm{x}_t,\bm{a}_t)$ is the $t^{th}$ step state-action pair of a trajectory generated following $\pi_{\bm{\theta}}$.
 Note that the distribution of the initial state $\bm{x}_0$ is independent from $\pi_{\bm{\theta}}$.
 It is determined by the problem environment or set by the user. \item The transition rule from a state-action pair to the next state is

-We remark that the transition rule can be set differently for a general problem.
-Nevertheless, we adopt (\ref{iteration}) throughout this paper since it is proper for the inverse problem (\ref{inversep}). \item The reward function $R$ is defined so that solving (\ref{rlgoal}) is equivalent to finding a $\bm{a}_t$-selection rule $\pi$ ($\Delta\bm{x}_{t}$-selection rule) such that the agent will reach $\mathbf{x}_e$ as soon as possible.
-There are multiple options for the functional form of $R$.
-For example, a non-linear one can be
+We note that the transition rule can be set differently for a general problem.
+Nevertheless, we adopt (\ref{iteration}) throughout this paper since it is proper for the inverse problem (\ref{inversep}). \item The reward function $R$ should be defined so that solving (\ref{rlgoal}) is consistent with finding a $\bm{a}_t$-selection rule $\pi$ ($\Delta\bm{x}_{t}$-selection rule) such that the agent will reach the minimum of $\mathcal{L}$ as soon as possible.
+There are multiple options for the functional form of $R$, and we choose the following simplest one: